Munich's main station: Location map

 Munich Ost: Location map

-Munich Ost (Munich East) is a through station on the eastern edge of the city centre with 14 platforms.
-Trains which by-pass Munich Hbf (to avoid having to change direction in Munich's main terminus) often serve Munich Ost instead, including the sleeper between Stuttgart and Venice, Budapest & Zagreb and the Paris-Vienna Nightjet.
-Very occasionally, you may find trains diverted to Munich Ost due to trackwork, and you may need to transfer between stations.
+Munich Ost (Munich East) is a secondary through station on the eastern side of the city with 14 platforms.
+In an ideal world you'd never need to go here, but several key sleeper trains by-pass Munich Hbf to avoid having to change direction there, and use Munich Ost instead.
+This includes the Paris-Vienna & Brussels-Vienna Nightjets and the sleeper between Stuttgart and Venice, Budapest & Zagreb.
+And occasionally trains may be diverted to Munich Ost due to trackwork.

-Munich Ost.
+Platforms.
 On the right, the sleeper from Venice/Zagreb/Budapest has terminated here due to trackwork.
 On the left is an S-Bahn train.
-You'll need an S-Bahn train from platform 1, 2 or 3 to get to Munich Hbf, journey time 8 minutes.
+You can take an S-Bahn train from platform 1, 2 or 3 to Munich Hbf, journey time 8 minutes.